NoopurManvar/Personalized-News-Digest-Web-Application/README.md

 dotnet build
 dotnet run

-📚 Technologies Used
+#📚 Technologies Used

-ASP.NET Core MVC
+-ASP.NET Core MVC

-C#
+-C#

-Machine Learning (Sentiment Analysis + User Preference Model)
+-Machine Learning (Sentiment Analysis + User Preference Model) -Bootstrap / jQuery

-Bootstrap / jQuery

-REST API Integration
+-REST API Integration

-🤝 Contributing
+#🤝 Contributing

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you'd like to improve.

-📜 License
+#📜 License

 This project is created for educational and portfolio use.